 Tools and Channels of Communication

 As an e-commerce business, you should put in the effort to communicate the way the customers prefer.
 For instance, person A could be more of a telephone person who likes to talk and reach a solution.
-Person B could prefer to communicate only by email, while person C could much rather prefer a live chat.
-Which one of these three customers do you not want to sell to?
-Which one of them do you not want to retain?
+Person B could prefer to communicate only by email, while person C may prefer a live chat.
+Gaining an understanding of the many tools available to you will help you reach each client in the format they are most accustomed to using.

-- Live Chat: Several customers love the live chat feature.
+Some customers love the live chat feature.
 It has the benefits of getting the problem solved right now, without the irritation of keeping a telephone receiver pressed to your ear while waiting.
 Even when the waiting period lasts a few minutes for live chat, customers do not complain too much as they are able to continue performing a parallel task on the same computer.
-E-commerce professionals have shown a lot of hesitation in providing live chat, as it is very resource intensive.
+E-commerce professionals have shown a lot of hesitation in providing live chat, as it is very resource-intensive.

-- Phone Support: Quite like live chat, phone support is also considered to be resource intensive.
+Quite like live chat, phone support is also considered to be resource-intensive.
 But the demand for phone support is so high that most e-commerce players end up providing it.

-- Advertisements: Your advertisements are one of the most expensive modes of communication.
-You do need to do the Math to optimize your per click spends, but do not let that cause you to oversee the basic message that your advertisements are communicating.
+Your advertisements are one of the most expensive modes of communication.
+You do need to do the math to optimize your per click spends.
+However, do not let that cause you to overlook the basic message that your advertisements are communicating.

 There is no dearth of clichés related to communication.
 While on the one hand there are those who will say that the "medium is the message," on the other there will be others who will insist that the medium is immaterial and the message is everything.
 I would like to stay away from that debate.
 But I do maintain that having a uniform, unambiguous, message permeate through all modes of communication is important.